Raymastered/STA304-PS2/README.md

  STA304_PS2_Income_Analysis.rmd - Raw R data and scripts for the study <br />

- STA304_PS2_Income_Analysis.html - Alternative version of the compiled report in HTML format <br />
+ STA304_PS2_Income_Analysis.html - Alternative version of the compiled report in HTML format

- gss.csv - Raw CSV data used for the study and analysis